 Ten-Lined June Beetle (Polyphylla decemlineata)

-Detailing the identifying qualities of the Ten-Lined June Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Ten-Lined June Beetle.

 Updated: 1/26/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The well-defined Ten-Lined June Beetle is a western native that sticks to its roots and even gets a little hissy when disturbed.